XodoDocs/itext-legacy-tmc-techblog/general/20170601-whatitextcandoforyou.md

 - inspects PDFs during the debugging process

 # pdfCalligraph

+pdfCalligraph is an iText7 add-on, that seamlessly integrates with the iText7 core and other add-ons.
-- plug-and-play for complex script systems such as
+Providing superior rendering and support for complex writing systems such as:

-    - devanagari
+    - Devanagari
-    - tamil
+    - Tamil
-    - kannada
+    - Kannada
-    - khmer
+    - Khmer

 # pdfHtml

+pdfHTML is an iText7 add-on that is able to:

 - convert HTML to
     - a PDF file
-    - a PdfDocument class
+    - a PdfDocument class, or
     - iText elements
-- customize by using your own custom tags, custom attributes, and custom CSS properties
+- customize by using your own custom tags, attributes, and CSS properties
+- support CSS3
+- HTML5

 # pdfInvoice

+pdfInvoice is an iText7 add-on, that

-- create PDFs based on the ZUGFeRD standard
+- creates PDFs based on the ZUGFeRD standard
-    - XML included!
+- providing machine-readable invoices

 # pdf2Data

+pdf2Data is an iText7 add-on, created by our partner Dual Lab, that:

-- extract content from a pdf document
+- extracts content from a pdf document
-- content can be defined by location, structure element (table, nth row of table, ..), font, fontsize, etc
+- allows end-users to define content by location, structure element (table, nth row of table, ..), font, fontsize, etc
+- turns complex PDF documents into machine-readable XML documents
+- getting your documents ready for integration in your company workflow